July, 2023: This article was updated to remove bylines at the request of the author

 Monroe seemed perplexed as to why everyone was so fascinated with sex.
 She even thought it was a benefit that her marriage was long-distance.

-This drew me into finding out more.
+As someone who identifies as asexual, this drew me to find out more.
 It’s how I felt for so long.
 Reading it was overwhelming, my personal experience overlapping with Monroe’s.

 However, we should be careful not to ignore that Monroe was vocal about having sex and enjoying it.
 But she also experienced the same disinterest in it as I do.

-Many people make the assumption that asexuality equals abstinence.
+Many people assume that asexuality equals abstinence.
 But it’s not that simple - it’s about the level of sexual attraction you experience.

 We can’t give Monroe a posthumous label, but my personal experience overlaps with hers - and it’s overwhelming.